ckenaley/trackter/README.md

 ### Downstream analyses of kinematic data

-*trackter* supplies several functions for downstream analysis of kinematic data extracted for image frames.
+*trackter* supplies several functions for downstream analysis of kinematic data extracted from image frames.
 For instance, `half.wave` computes the midline half wavelength (i.e., propulsive wavelength in pixels) from a data table of x and y position data.
 These and other functions are intended for use with output from the `kin` functions.